siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 A scalar one-channel treatment would produce only half this first-order shift.
 The full factor of two belongs to a null two-aspect probe.

-In optics, when a wave propagates through a medium of varying speed, it bends toward the slower region.
+In optics, when the transport speed varies across a wavefront, the path bends toward the slower region.
 This is refraction.

 Gravity, in this framework, is that refraction applied to all energy